 What are the health risks associated with artificial sweeteners?

 Current research is limited on the beneficial effects and the long term health risks associated with the ingestion of artificial sweeteners.
-However, cyclamate (an early artificial sweetener), was banned by the FDA in 1970 due to carcinogenic risks in experimental animals.
+However, cyclamate (an early artificial sweetener), was banned by the FDA in 1970 due to severe carcinogenic risks in experimental animals.
 With this ban, the artificial sweetener market took a hit.
-Consumers were left scared knowing there could be a cancer risk associated with ingestion of artificial sweeteners.
+Consumers were left scared knowing there could be a cancer risk associated with the ingestion of artificial sweeteners.
 Shortly after, manufacturers replaced one toxic artificial sweetener with new equally toxic sweetener.
 Many consumers report headaches, dizziness, rashes, bloating, nausea, diarrhea, and digestive problems after ingesting artificial sweeteners.
-These side effects could build up over time and cause serious long term diseases with regular consumption of these processed sugars.
+These side effects on the body could build up over time and cause serious long term diseases with regular consumption of these artificial sweeteners.

 Artificial Sweeteners can also develop into an addiction.
-These processed sugars are 200-13,000 times sweeter than regular sugar5.
+Take a look at this comparison of artificial sweeteners vs sugar: these processed sugars are 200-13,000 times sweeter than regular sugar5.
 Over time, the consumption of these artificial sweeteners can alter taste buds and result in a constant craving for foods that are overly sweet.
 More nutritious foods such as fruits and vegetables become less palatable, so less nutritious sugar-free substitutes and carbohydrates are consumed instead.
 Consequently, risks for nutrient deficiencies and weight gain increase.

 With all these mixed bags of information and lack of long term studies, we should steer clear of all artificial sweeteners.
-They are after all, processed products.
-Why take the unnecessary health risks consuming a product filled with chemicals, grain fillers, and a long list of side effects?
+They are, after all, processed products.
+Why take the unnecessary health risks consuming artificial sweeteners, a product filled with chemicals, grain fillers, and a long list of side effects?